osmoscope/osmoscope-ui/doc/creating-layers.md

 production use, you want to do the compression but you need to configure your web server then so it knows the files are compressed and serves them as is telling the client that they are compressed.

+The `--generate-ids` tells Tippecanoe to generate unique IDs for all features.
+This might not be necessary if your input already has unique IDs.